The Case of winning an IPR at PTAB

 The client was happy, we were happy!

 Well, like it or not, the simple times are gone.
 Patent litigation has become complex.
-There is a demand and desire for higher thresholds on the type of prior art that will help in winning.
+There are demand and desire for higher thresholds on the type of prior art that will help in winning.
 A lot of focus is being directed to IPR these days, they cost less and if done properly, you win early.

 Typically, to challenge the claims of the subject patent, a case is prepared that identifies the ground of un-patentability of the subject patent that can include challenges based on prior art found in patents or publications.
 At times, it can be a tad complicated.
 But if you do it right, success is guaranteed.